How do I register for the Eureka Stair Climb?

 If you would like assistance, please email or call 1800 627 892.

 Can I issue receipts to my sponsors?

-The Fred Hollows Foundation does not issue receipt books to its fundraisers, unless a large event with potential lots of cash donations warrants receipt books being used – please email us if you need assistance with receipts or phone 1800 627 892
+The Fred Hollows Foundation does not usually issue receipt books to its fundraisers, unless a large event with potentially lots of cash donations warrants receipt books being used.
+If you need assistance with receipts, please email or phone 1800 627 892